How this Canadian sees the world as a travel comedy podcast host with Nina Clapperton

 RB: What advice would you give someone looking to start travel blogging?

 NC: Travel writing is really challenging.
 There are so many niches and platforms to do it on.
 To start with travel blogging, I recommend taking courses.
 It sounds odd to tell someone to pay money upfront to learn, but it’s so true.
-I spent two years doing things the wrong way and had to go back and redo a lot of it.
+I spent two years doing things the wrong way and had to go back and redo a lot of them.
 It’s better to learn immediately and do it right the first time.

 Also, plan out your content.
 Know who you’re writing for.
 It’s not just for you, you have an audience to consider and help.